-Karine Polwart is a multi-award-winning Scottish songwriter and musician, as well as a theatre maker, storyteller, spoken-word performer and published essayist.
+BBC Radio 2 Folk Singer Of The Year 2018, Karine Polwart is a multi-award-winning Scottish songwriter and musician, as well as theatre-maker, storyteller, spoken-word performer and published essayist.
 Her songs combine folk influences and myth with themes as diverse as Donald Trump’s corporate megalomania, Charles Darwin’s family life and the complexities of modern parenthood.
 She sings traditional songs too and writes to commission for theatre, animation and thematic collaborative projects.
-Karine is five-times winner at the BBC Radio 2 Folk Awards, including twice for Best Original Song.
+Karine is seven-times winner at the BBC Radio 2 Folk Awards, including three times for Best Original Song.

 BIRNAM BOOK FESTIVAL : KATE LEIPER & KARINE POLWART ~ A Wee Bird Was Watching

 Birnam Book Festival presents: KATE LEIPER & KARINE POLWART ~ A Wee Bird Was Watching ~ a family friendly interactive workshop Saturday 23rd November 11-12 am £5 + £1 Booking Fee